Updated Dec 30, 2019

 Pricing: $150 – $300

-Perks: simple, robust transportation with a near zero footprint (easy storage)
+Pros: simple, robust transportation with a near zero footprint (easy storage)

-Pitfalls: only allows for one motorbike, prospective wear/tear on hauling vehicle’s suspension
+Cons: only allows for one motorbike, prospective wear/tear on hauling vehicle’s suspension

 If you own a vehicular power house with enough torque and suspension to buffer 400-600 lbs in rear leverage, a hitch mounted motorcycle carrier might be for you.
 Like a rear bicycle rack on steroids, these suspend your motorcycle along a vehicle’s rear base (perpendicular to the direction of travel) and speak volumes to why pickup trucks remain the ultimate workhorse.
 Even with a sport touring motorcycle, their heavy-duty steel construction does the job with confidence.